The majority of experts agree that there are around 6000 languages spoken around the world today.

 Is Learning German Difficult?

 You often hear that German is difficult to learn.
+In fact, students are unfortunately avoiding German classes in school because they perceive it to be too difficult.

 However, this idea is more to do with the mentality of the learner – and it should therefore not stand in the way of any budding German speaker.